-Dr Segal is visiting from the Genome Center at the MIND Institute, University of California, Davis.
+Dr Segal visited Melbourne from the Genome Center at the MIND Institute, University of California, Davis.
 He is coming to Australia at the invitation of the Foundation for Angelman Syndrome Australia (FAST).
-FAST are holding a seminar in Sydney that you can find out about here.
+FAST held a seminar in Sydney that you can find out about here.
 Research in the Segal lab focuses on genome engineering for gene therapy and his research has the potential to lead to treatments for PWS.

 The 4th Asia Pacific Prader-Willi Syndrome conference 18-20th October 2018